symfony-si/symfony-docs-sl/cookbook/doctrine/file_uploads.rst

 .. caution::

-    The ``PreUpdate`` and ``PostUpdate`` callbacks are only triggered if there is a change in one of the entity's field that are persisted.
+    The ``PreUpdate`` and ``PostUpdate`` callbacks are only triggered if there is a change in one of the entity's fields that are persisted.
 This means that, by default, if you modify only the ``$file`` property, these events will not be triggered, as the property itself is not directly persisted via Doctrine.
 One solution would be to use an ``updated`` field that's